 Integrate Okta with Device Posture Provider

 By integrating Okta with external services for device posture data, you can use device signals from these external identity providers (IdP).
-These signals are important for configuring robust device posture requirements in device assurance and authentication policies, to enhance the security posture.
+These signals enhance the security posture when you configure robust device posture requirements in both device assurance and app sign-in policies.

 The Device Posture Provider feature uses SAML-based integration for seamless communication.
 The process begins with Okta sending a SAML request to your designated external device posture IdP.
 In response, the IdP returns a SAML assertion, which is a secure XML document that contains device posture attributes.
-These attributes are then available for you to define and enforce granular authentication policies.
-Only devices that meet your specified security standards can assess the resources protected by Okta.
-Due to this integration you can create dynamic and adaptive access controls based on the real-time security status or end-user devices.
+These attributes are then available for you to define and enforce granular app sign-in policies.
+Only devices that meet your specified security standards can access the resources protected by Okta.
+Due to this integration you can create dynamic and adaptive access controls based on the real-time security status of end user devices.

 Prerequisites

-- Enable these features from the Admin Console: Device Posture Claims Mapping, Device Posture Provider
+- Enable these features from the Admin Console: Device Posture Claims Mapping and Device Posture Provider.

-- An external compliance service, configured as a SAML IdP, is required to provide device posture information to Okta.
-See the SAML assertion data contract for details on the expected SAML assertion format.
-When the device posture IdP sends assertions in the correct format, you can proceed with the Okta configuration.
+- You need to configure an external SAML or OpenID Connect (OIDC) IdP as a compliance service to provide device posture information to Okta.
+See the SAML assertion data contract or OIDC data contract for details on the expected assertion or token format.
+After the device posture IdP sends data in the correct format, you can proceed with the Okta configuration.

 Configure the device posture IdP in Okta